-If you’re on a Board of Directors, you’ve watched Environmental, Social, and Corporate Governance (ESG) take center stage over the last year.
+If you’re on a Board of Directors, you’ve watched Environmental, Social, and Corporate Governance (ESG) start to dominate the conversation in the last year when it comes to investment strategies and analyzing business performance.
 To ensure accountability, CEOs are increasingly tying executive compensation to ESG performance.

 According to executive compensation consulting firm Semler Brossy’s new ESG & Human Capital Management report, “These areas are not just nice-to-have or an expression of social responsibility; they’re existential.
 Companies are increasingly realizing that stronger human capital will help them improve the customer experience and respond to the vicissitudes of the marketplace.”

-New domestic and international pay equity legislation is raising the standards for compliance and pay transparency.
-High-profile lawsuits are wreaking havoc on name brands.
-And employees are increasingly asking hard questions about whether they’re being paid fairly — and sourcing questionable data sources when they don’t receive clear answers.
+Employees are increasingly asking hard questions about whether they’re being paid fairly — and sourcing questionable data sources when they don’t receive clear answers from their organization.

 As a board member, the onus is on you to drive, support, and shape longer-term initiatives that protect your investments — and that includes helping your companies shift pay equity from a liability to a competitive advantage.

-Here are 10 questions board members can ask of leadership to make sure they’re taking the right action on pay equity.
+Here are 10 pay equity questions board members can ask of leadership to make sure they’re taking the right action.

 - Did we conduct a pay equity analysis?

 - Which stakeholders were involved in the process?
 Did we engage executives, HR, Compensation, Communications, and Legal to ensure the analysis is aligned to our ESG and human capital strategies?

 - Was the analysis comprehensive?
 Did it include base, stock, and bonuses (or only base pay); gender, race, and ethnicity (or only gender); and did it cover all countries where we employ people?